 - Make the baseline assumption that other people's email behavior is much more likely to be about them, and what they have going on, than it is about you.

-- Going forward, note down specific examples of when you stress out over a slow reply and there was no big problem behind it.
+Going forward, note down specific examples of when you stress out over a slow reply and there was no big problem behind it.
 Keep a running list of these instances as they happen.
 When you do this self-experiment, you'll start to notice how common this is and how it typically doesn't mean anything negative or ominous.
-Collecting your own real-life data is a powerful way to convince your brain of this.
+Collecting your own real-life data is a powerful way to convince your brain.

 2. When emails lack effusiveness.

-Because tone of voice and body language are missing in email communication, we make up for it with exclamation points and smiley faces.
+Because tone of voice and body language are missing in email communication, many people try to make up for it with exclamation points and smiley faces.
 People who are anxious often worry that the absence of clear signals of positive emotional tone in an email means something is wrong.
 This isn't necessarily the case.

 In particular, people who tend towards anxiety typically read negativity or hostility into situations in which it isn't there.
-Here's what you can try to counteract this thinking bias.
+Here's what you can do to try to counteract this thinking bias.